SmBe19/LD50/rules.md

 ### Shoot Laser
 Shoots a laser in the current direction.
 The laser token is placed one tile ahead of the ship's current tile.
 It will move one step each round.

+### Send Gravitational Wave
+Send out a gravitational wave in the current direction.
+The wave token is placed one tile ahead of the ship's current tile.
+It will move one step each round.

 ### Titanium Portal
 Open a portal into the new universe and transport any number of titanium currently on the ship.
 The required energy is independent of the amount of titanium transported.
 The transported titanium is removed from the ship and the player receives a point for each transported titanium.